marshal604/react-dialogic/README.md

     sequence: [
       {
         speaker: 'xiaoLongNv',
-        text: 'That\'s enough practice for today.',
+        text: 'That concludes our training for today.',
         position: Position.RIGHT
       },
       {
         speaker: 'yangGuo',
-        text: 'Thank you for your guidance, master.',
+        text: 'Thank you for your guidance, Aunt.',
         position: Position.LEFT
       }
-      // No next property, dialogue ends
+      // No next, dialogue ends
     ]
   }
 };